-I write play-plays, solo works, and hybrid events.
+I write play-plays, solo works, adaptations, and hybrid events.

 a play set in the basement office of an undergraduate art and literature magazine

 Indeed, friend! has been developed at Berkeley Rep’s Ground Floor series and had a workshop production in fall 2018, directed by Knud Adams, with Clubbed Thumb and the students of NYU’s Playwrights Horizons school.
 Cited on Steppenwolf Theatre’s “The Mix” list.

 a play on a tarmac, in the sky, and on the brink of descent

 Bonnie’s Last Flight took flight in Feb 2019 at New York Theatre Workshop’s Next Door series in a production directed by Annie Tippe.

 Bonnie’s Last Flight was a New Georges supported production and was developed at SPACE on Ryder Farm, through a New George’s Audrey Residency, an LMCC Process Grant and through BRIC’s Residency program.

 a solo piece that explores whiteness, wokeness, and various forms of privilege

 written and performed by Eliza Bent